The Saturday Club Trust takes privacy very seriously and is registered with the Information Commissioners Office (no ZA315350).

 We are aware that our website and the services we offer may be used by young people who are under 18, and we take this into consideration when designing our forms and processing children’s personal data:

 - Young people must be aged over 13 to give consent to receive our newsletter by email, and we will always obtain consent from a parent or guardian if children are aged 13 or under

-- Children must be aged 16 or over to fill out a form to contact a Club and we share this data with the relevant Club organiser based on legitimate interest
+- Children must be aged 13 or over to fill out a form to contact a Club and have permission from a parent of guardian if under 16.
+We share this data with the relevant Club organiser based on legitimate interest

 - If a young person under 18 is eligible to join a Club, they must obtain consent from their parent or guardian to provide information to us and to take part